CalebGrove/Backdraft-Docs/known-bugs.md

 5. Press ⌘V to paste **fourMiddleRight** back in.

 6. Do it again, but this time for the four column module on the **BD: Alt Modules** page, and anywhere you used a four column module in your website.

+## Four Column Misaligned at 720px Breakpoint

+If you take a look at the four column module at the 720px breakpoint, you will see that it's all janky.
+First, this bug only affects the construction view in Freeway — the output will work and look as expected.
+However, if you want to get the construction view to more accurately portray the output, here's what you can do:

+1. Go into the 720px breakpoint in Freeway.

+2. Select the **fourMiddleRight** element.

+3. Open the inspector, and set it to **clear: left**.